-Supporting your partner through her pregnancy is a very important job.
-Pregnancy and childbirth can be exhausting both physically and emotionally, so helping her in any way you can will benefit her, your relationship and ultimately your baby.
+Supporting your partner through pregnancy is a very important job.
+Pregnancy and childbirth can be exhausting both physically and emotionally.
+Helping your partner can benefit:

-For partners, finding out you’re going to be a parent can be a wonderful experience — but for some it’s terrifying.
-If the pregnancy is a surprise, partners often feel numb or in shock at first.
+For some partners, finding out you’re going to be a parent can be a wonderful experience — but for others it’s an emotional and confusing time.
+You may feel scared.
 This is normal.

-It's usually best not to announce the pregnancy to other people until the end of the first trimester.
-You can use the time to get used to the idea of being a parent and thinking about how you will manage the changes a new baby will bring.
+Some people may decide not to announce their pregnancy until the end of the first trimester however it's completely your choice.
+You and your partner can use the time to get used to the idea of being parents and think about how you will manage the changes a new baby will bring.

-It's normally fine to have sex during pregnancy, as long as both you and your partner feel like it.
-It might feel different, but it won't harm the baby.
-If your partner is bleeding or there are other problems, you might be advised not to have sex.
-You can support her by being patient and finding other ways to be intimate, such as kissing, cuddling and massage.
+If your partner is bleeding or there are other problems - such as a placenta close to the cervix, you might be advised not to have sex.
+You can support her by being understanding, and finding other ways to be intimate, such as kissing, cuddling and massage.

 The second trimester

-As the pregnancy progresses, the morning sickness should ease and the pregnancy will become more obvious.
+As your partner moves into the second trimester the morning sickness may ease.
+The pregnancy will also become more obvious.

-You can support your partner at this time by helping her to have a healthy pregnancy, including by eating healthily, doing physical activity, cutting back on alcohol and quitting smoking.
+You can support your partner at this time by helping her to have a healthy pregnancy.
+This can include:

 Later in the pregnancy